-The Association's loan portfolio ended 2019 in a strong condition.
-As of December 31, 2019, the percentage of fully acceptable loans and other assets especially mentioned decreased slightly to 96.9 percent compared to 97.3 percent for the prior year-end.
+The Association's loan portfolio ended 2020 in a strong condition.
+As of December 31, 2020, the percentage of fully acceptable loans and other assets especially mentioned increased slightly to 97.4 percent compared to 96.9 percent for the prior year-end.
 The strong credit quality resulted from prudent underwriting of new loans and a portfolio with diverse commodities.

-The part-time farm segment, which is heavily dependent on non-farm employment, is the largest concentration in the loan portfolio at 25.4 percent of total loans.
-Credit quality in this segment remained steady at 97.3 percent acceptable compared to December 31, 2018.
-Pennsylvania's unemployment rate ended December 31, 2019 at 4.5 percent, compared to 4.2 percent at the end of the prior year.
-Continued strong employment is expected to have a positive impact on credit quality in the part-time farm segment.
+The part-time farm segment, which is heavily dependent on non-farm employment, is the largest concentration in the loan portfolio at 26.4 percent of total loans.
+Credit quality in this segment improved slightly to 98.0 percent acceptable compared to 97.3 percent acceptable December 31, 2019.
+Pennsylvania's unemployment rate as of December 31, 2020 was approximately 6.7 percent, compared to 4.5 percent at the end of the prior year.
+These higher unemployment rates and delayed economic recovery from COVID may have a negative impact on credit quality in the part-time farm segment in 2021.